partloer/linear_algebra_with_applications/1_matrices_and_systems_of_equations/matlab_exercises.md

   (c) A1 = inv(A * B), A2 = inv(A) * inv(B), A3 = inv(B * A), A4 = inv(B) * inv(A)
   (d) A1 = inv((A * B)'), A2 = inv(A' * B'), A3 = inv(A') * inv(B'), A4 = (inv(A) * inv(B))'

-2. Set n = 200 and generate an n x n matrix and two vectors in R^n, both having integer entries, by setting
+2. Set n = 200 and generate an n x n matrix and two vectors in R<sup>n</sup>, both having integer entries, by setting
 ```
 A = floor(10 * rand(n)); b = sum(A')'; z = ones(n, 1)
 ```
 (Since the matrix and vectors are large, we use semicolons to suppress the printout.)
   (a) The exact solution to the system Ax = b should be the vector z.
 Why?
 Explain.
-One could compute the solution in MATLAB using the * operation or by computing A^-1 and then multiply A^-1 times b.
+One could compute the solution in MATLAB using the * operation or by computing A<sup>-1</sup> and then multiply A<sup>-1</sup> times b.
 Let us compare these two computational methods for both speed and accuracy.
 We will use MATLAB's tic and toc commands to measure the elapsed time for each computation.
 Do this using the following commands:
 ```
 tic, x = A/b; toc
 tic, y = inv(A) * b; toc